digital-chemistry-laboratory/morfeus/docs/sterimol.rst

   Benchmark of Sterimol parameters against Paton's Sterimol code.

-morfeus calculates the B\ :sub:`1` and B\ :sub:`5` paramters by a different approach from the original code.
+morfeus calculates the B\ :sub:`1` and B\ :sub:`5` parameters by a different approach from the original code.
 First, atomic spheres are created with a certain density of points.
-Then, the so-called `convex hull`_ is created, reducing the number of points drastically.
-B\ :sub:`1` and B\ :sub:`5` are obtained by projection of the points of the convex hull onto vectors spanning the whole 360 degrees in the plane perpendicular to L. B\ :sub:`5` is obtained from the largest projection, while B\ :sub:`1` is obtained from the smallest maximum projection for the set of vectors.
+B\ :sub:`1` and B\ :sub:`5` are then obtained by projection of the points of the convex hull onto vectors spanning the whole 360 degrees in the plane perpendicular to L. B\ :sub:`5` is obtained from the largest projection, while B\ :sub:`1` is obtained from the smallest maximum projection for the set of vectors.

 **********
 References